pagopa/subdomain-takeover-monitoring/README.md

 - **cmd folder**: Contains Golang scripts used for Lambda functions.
   - `azure/`: Scripts for the Azure Lambda function.
-  - `aws/`: Planned scripts for the AWS Lambda function (yet to be implemented).
+  - `aws/`: Scripts for the AWS Lambda functions.

 - **infra folder**: Includes Terraform scripts for setting up necessary infrastructure.